maliMirkec/personal-website/site/articles/interview-for-remote-working-hub.md

 Related to this advice, I would also tell a new remote worker to start finding new gigs on time.
 You don’t have to wait for your current gig to be finished to start looking for a new one.
 This could help you avoid significant periods without a job.

-> {cldnry michael-longmire-lhltMGdohc8-unsplash_nyrjzz.jpg "Spilled piggy bank." %}
+{% cldnry "michael-longmire-lhltMGdohc8-unsplash_nyrjzz" "Spilled piggy bank." %}

 Image credit: [https://unsplash.com/photos/lhltMGdohc8](https://unsplash.com/photos/lhltMGdohc8)